mihassan/crystal-cave/README.md

 > **Survive the Heat.
 Master the Drift.
 Reclaim the Light.**

-A procedurally generated, physics-based survival maze game built entirely in a single HTML file with no external dependencies.
+A procedurally generated, physics-based survival maze game built with React, TypeScript, and Vite, deployable to Cloudflare Workers.
-*Made with ❤️ and pure JavaScript.*

 ## 🎮 Overview